-Here’s a look at what you need to know about Supreme Court nominations.
+Here’s a look at Supreme Court nominations.

 If a vacancy occurs when Congress is not in session, a recess appointment allows an appointee to serve without Senate approval until Congress reconvenes.

 1952 - Presidents begin consulting the American Bar Association before making Supreme Court nominations.

 1955 - Nominees begin appearing before the Senate Judiciary Committee for confirmation hearings.

-1981 - Senate Judiciary Committee Hearings are televised for the first time.
+1981 - Senate Judiciary Committee hearings are televised for the first time.

-1991 - Justice Clarence Thomas wins Senate confirmation by the narrowest margin in the 20th century, 52-48.
+October 15, 1991 - Thomas wins Senate confirmation by the narrowest margin in the 20th century, 52-48.

-January 31, 2006 - Samuel Alito is confirmed by the enate (58-42).
-He is sworn in by Chief Justice John Roberts.
+January 31, 2006 - Alito is confirmed by the Senate (58-42).
+He is sworn in by Roberts.

-August 6, 2009 - Sonia Sotomayor is confirmed by the Senate in a 68-31 vote.
+August 6, 2009 - Sotomayor is confirmed by the Senate in a 68-31 vote.

-August 8, 2009 - Sonia Sotomayor is sworn in as the 111th Supreme Court Justice.
+August 8, 2009 - Sotomayor is sworn in as the first Hispanic justice on the Supreme Court.

-August 5, 2010 - Elena Kagan is confirmed by the U.S. Senate (68-31) as an associate justice.
+August 5, 2010 - Kagan is confirmed by the Senate (63-37).

 August 7, 2010 - Kagan is sworn in.